doneill/doneill.github.io/source/_posts/koop-vector-tile.md

 /pg/rest/services/:id/VectorTileServer/resources/styles/root.json            GET
 ```

 Your data can now be viewed in clients that support [Vector Tiles](https://github.com/koopjs/koop-output-vector-tiles).
-Below is an example using [ArcGIS API for Javascript](https://developers.arcgis.com/javascript/latest/) creating a [VectorTileLayer class](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-VectorTileLayer.html) with the service URL to display the data:
+Below is an example using [ArcGIS API for Javascript](https://developers.arcgis.com/javascript/latest/) creating a [VectorTileLayer class](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-VectorTileLayer.html) with the service URL to display the data.
+Replace `${schema}.${table}` with schema.table from your PostGIS db to view:

 ```javascript
  require(["esri/Map", "esri/views/MapView", "esri/layers/VectorTileLayer"], function(